bernds/q5Go/README.md

    directory of SGF files.
  * Engine games now allow board sizes up to 52.

-Version 2.1.1 and 2.1.2 are minor updates to also fix two engine play to accept board sizes up to 52, and to fix a problem with SGF saving in locales that use commas instead of decimal points.
+Version 2.1.1 to 2.1.3 are minor updates, which:
+ - fix two engine play to accept board sizes up to 52
+ - fix a problem with SGF saving in locales that use commas instead of decimal points
+ - add support for the Katago rulesets feature
+ - add an autoplay feature for viewing game records

 See VERSION_HISTORY for a history of changes.